cloud-bulldozer/orion/README.md

 >> pip install .
 ```
 ## Run Orion
-Executing Orion is as simple as building it.
-After following the build steps, run the following:
+Executing Orion is as seamless as its building it.
+With the latest enhancements, Orion introduces a versatile command-line option and a Daemon mode, empowering users to select the mode that aligns perfectly with their requirements.

+### Command-line mode
+Running Orion in command-line Mode is straightforward.
+Simply follow these instructions:
 ```
->> orion
+>> orion cmd-mode
 ```
 At the moment,